EuroCRIS/CASRAI-Dictionairies/README.md

 These are the top-level ones that were defined.
 The two CVs share a number of sections and subsections, which are also listed under [Templates](./Templates/).

 The Templates use [Objects](./Objects/) as basic building blocks.
 These objects have properties, represented as [Object fields](./Object-Fields).
-Some of these properties reference controlled vocabularies, the [Picklists](./Picklists/).
+Some of these properties may use controlled vocabularies, the [Picklists](./Picklists/).